BauRoberts/smart-advice/context.md

 Que vamos a hacer ahora?

-We are making this changes on the forms!
-Take into account that we are using different steps for every Step on the form!
-We are starting with the Danos form.
+We are making changes to the contact step for adding privacy policy!